wikid24/ffxiv_mmd_tools_helper/README.md

 Ok, so before getting into the how to change facial expressions, I need to go into some theory discussion on how Facial Expressions work in Blender's MMD Tools.

-Vertex Morphs vs Bone Morphs:
+Vertex Morphs (shape keys) vs Bone Morphs:
 - **Shape keys** are a Blender concept are used for controlling a **mesh's verticies**
 - MMD Facial animations are animated using shape keys (or 'Vertex Morphs' as MMD Tools calls them) under the **.placeholder** object in Blender
-- When you animate facial expressions in Blender, those shape keys have special names in Japanese that are used by VMD/MMD motion files.
+- When you animate facial expressions in Blender, those shape keys have special names in Japanese that are used by VMD/MMD motion files for animation.
-- While you can create 'Vertex Morphs' for MMD Tools those are very hard to create because you're manipulating a mesh's verticies, while 'Bone Morphs' are very easy to create.
+- 'Vertex Morphs' manipulate a mesh's verticies, while 'Bone Morphs' manipulating a pose bone transform data.
 - **Bone Morphs** is an __intermediary__ step to creating shape keys.
 It allows someone in Blender to manipulate a bone's location & rotation data.
 When you press this 'Morph' button in MMD Tools, those Bone Morphs are then copied and converted into shape keys that are stored in the **.placeholder** object:
 ![image](https://user-images.githubusercontent.com/19479648/225810013-18549aab-72e8-4ca4-b21b-ace79b3f79de.png)
 - A bone morph is simply a way of storing multiple pose bone location/rotation data in a collection.